-Forensic photogrammetry reveals the lethal spark in bioethanol explosion
+Forensic photogrammetry reveals the deadly spark in bioethanol explosion

-Forensic photogrammetry of an explosion at a bioethanol distillery, showing deformed tanks and debris
+Forensic photogrammetry of a bioethanol distillery explosion, showing deformed tanks and debris

 3D Reconstruction and Fluid Dynamics: The Technical Workflow 🔧

-The process began with massive image capture of the site, processed in RealityCapture to generate a high-density point cloud.
+The process began with the mass capture of site images, processed in RealityCapture to generate a high-density point cloud.
 Using PC-Rect, deformations in the tank panels were rectified, allowing calculation of the maximum internal pressure before rupture.
 This data was input into Ansys to simulate the dispersion of the ethanol vapor cloud.
 Simultaneously, the trajectory of metal fragments was modeled in Blender, acting as ballistic witnesses.
-The correlation between the calculated pressure and the debris distribution allowed the vapor mass to be narrowed down to between 450 and 520 kilograms.
-The static spark was located at a poorly grounded polyethylene flange, 12 meters from the tank, where the vapor concentration reached the lower explosive limit.
+The correlation between the calculated pressure and debris distribution allowed narrowing the vapor mass to between 450 and 520 kilograms.
+The static spark was located on a poorly grounded polyethylene flange, 12 meters from the tank, where the vapor concentration reached the lower explosive limit.

 Safety Lessons for the Biofuel Industry ⚠️

 This case demonstrates that impact photogrammetry serves not only for fault attribution but also as a prevention tool.
 The simulation revealed that the tank's emergency venting was undersized for vapor flow rates generated by yeast overheating.
-Implementing nitrogen inerting systems on the flanges and installing static vapor flow sensors would have prevented the catastrophe.
-NFPA standards 69 and 77 should be updated to include these forensic analyses as a mandatory part of safety audits in distilleries.
+Implementing nitrogen inertization systems on flanges and installing static vapor flow sensors would have prevented the catastrophe.
+NFPA 69 and 77 standards should be updated to include these forensic analyses as a mandatory part of safety audits in distilleries.

-Since forensic photogrammetry allowed the identification of the ignition source in the bioethanol explosion, what implications does this technique have for preventing future catastrophes in similar industrial facilities?
+As forensic photogrammetry allowed identifying the ignition source in the bioethanol explosion, what implications does this technique have for preventing future catastrophes in similar industrial facilities?

-(PS: Simulating catastrophes is fun until the computer crashes and you are the catastrophe.)
+(PS: Simulating catastrophes is fun until the computer melts down and you are the catastrophe.)